libris/definitions/README.md

     $ python scripts/misc/vocab-summary.py build/vocab.jsonld -c build/vocab/context.jsonld -v

+### Term Categories

+To categorize classes and properties, we use or own `kbv:category` property, which links to various terms we've defined for various purposes, such as `:pending`.

+We do not use `vs:term_status` for this, since:

+1. We have a more broad set of categories than "status" implies.
+Categories are defined for various application-specific purposes, e.g. to state that a term is a shorthand term, or that a class belongs to a group of classes mappable to MARC bibliographic records).

+2. Its use of string literals is poor practise, since out-of-band definitions are then needed to discover applicable values and their meanings.
+This is natural when using linked data by simply minting a URI for the status item and defining it with labels and definition texts (in any languages needed).

+We have put `vs:term_status "unstable"` to use in some places, to clearly indicate that using a common colloquialism.
+But for out application purposes, we use `:category :pending`.

+For deprecation we use `owl:deprecated true`, to facilitate any eventual tooling requiring this exact form.

+We also mark terms using `ptg:abstract true` if they are not supposed to be used for resources directly (and thus choosable e.g. in an editing interface), but to represent a point in a class or property hierarchy defined for structuring the vocabulary.

 ### Cleaning Up Terms

 In principle, we should keep any published terms indefinitely.
 Everything at